nepada/security-annotations/README.md

     securityAnnotations: Nepada\Bridges\SecurityAnnotationsDI\SecurityAnnotationsExtension
 ```

-The package relies on [doctrine/annotations](https://packagist.org/packages/doctrine/annotations) for parsing annotations.
+For parsing phpdoc annotation this package relies on [doctrine/annotations](https://packagist.org/packages/doctrine/annotations) for parsing annotations.
 It's up to you to choose and set up the integration, the recommended package to do the job is [nettrine/annotations](https://packagist.org/packages/nettrine/annotations).

-Usage
+**Note: using phpdoc annotations is deprecated and will be removed in next major release.
+Migrate all your annotations to native PHP8 attributes and set `enableDoctrineAnnotations: false` in your config.**

+UsagecheckReq
 -----

 This package builds on top of the standard access authorization of Nette components, namely `Nette\Application\UI\Component::checkRequirements()` method.
 This method is called before invoking any of component/presenter signal handlers, and before presenter `startup`, `action<>` and `render<>` methods.

-With this package you can specify the access rules via annotations on any of the mentioned methods, or on presenter class.
+With this package you can specify the access rules via attributes on any of the mentioned methods, or on presenter class.
 To enable this feature simple use `SecurityAnnotations` trait in any presenter or component and make sure `RequirementsChecker` service gets injected via `injectRequirementsChecker()` - with default Nette configuration this should work on presenters out of the box, but you need to take care of components, e.g. by enabling inject calls.

 **Example:**